Underknowledge/installation-scripts/pi-zero/initial_setup/readme.md

-after your pi is restarted you can login with your new set password and run this 3 to 4 commands.
+after your pi is restarted you can login with your new set password and run this 3 to 4 commands to enable ssh-keys

 ```